Industry-Specific Exposures = Increased Cyber Risk in Healthcare

 Cyber Liability Insurance is designed specifically to address cyber risk in healthcare and other industries.
 HIPAA breach insurance coverage covers the first- and third-party costs associated with a breach.
 Cyber insurance products often also include risk management services and resources to help organizations mitigate their exposure.

 Brokers and agents looking for the best cyber liability insurance know how time-consuming it can be to compare carriers.
-ProWriters is dedicated to simplifying the process for agents and brokers, which is why we launched our Cyber IQ Comparative Rate Portal.
-Our innovative portal allows users to seamlessly obtain quotes from multiple carriers for instant comparison.
+ProWriters is dedicated to simplifying the process for agents and brokers, which is why we launched our Cyber IQ Comparative Rate Platform.
+Our innovative platform allows users to seamlessly obtain quotes from multiple carriers for instant comparison.

 ProWriters also brings 20 years of experience to the industry and is continually adapting as cyber risks evolve.
 We draw on our deep expertise to make your job easier by supporting you through high-quality customer support.